Schools with Adult Gerontology NP Programs

 For AGNP graduate programs—both acute and primary, MSN and DNP—applicants are typically required to submit:

 Please note that some graduate nursing programs—often referred to as direct entry, alternate entry, bridge, or accelerated programs—accept applicants with associate degrees (and nursing experience) or non-nursing bachelor’s degrees.
-For example, the American Association of Community Colleges (AACC) provides a list of RN-to-MSN programs for candidates for associate degrees.
-Additionally, schools such as Kent State reviews non-nursing, post-baccalaureate students based on clinical portfolios, and others such as Johns Hopkins University (JHU), Seattle University, and the University of Rochester provide additional coursework in “accelerated” AGNP programs for non-nursing MSN applicants.
+For example, schools such as Kent State reviews non-nursing, post-baccalaureate students based on clinical portfolios, and others such as Johns Hopkins University (JHU), Seattle University, and the University of Rochester provide additional coursework in “accelerated” AGNP programs for MSN applicants with non-nursing bachelor’s degrees.

 Finally, students in AGNP programs may also choose to specialize beyond acute and primary care tracks.
 For instance, the University of California, San Francisco (UCSF) provides specialty tracks for AGNP candidates in HIV/AIDS or occupational/environmental health.
 Other specialties offered may include oncology, cardiology, and orthopedics.